 When figuring out what to do after failing Pharmacy School, I became frustrated with myself.
-Out of this frustration came disorganization and inaction.
+Disorganization and inaction came out of this frustration came.
 So I developed a plan to address frustration so I can keep myself dedicated to enacting my personal vision.

 Frustration happens to us all.
 I describe it as annoying, demoralizing, and mentally exhausting.
 A great combination of going nowhere.